Submissions

 Author Guidelines

-Articles must be written in English or Spanish and have a maximum length of 9,000 words (including tables, figures, and references).
+Articles must be written in English or Spanish and have a maximum length of 9,000 words (including tables, figures, and references) using the RESLA template.
 In the case of reviews, the minimum length is 2,000 words and the maximum is 2,500 words for single-author books, but it may extend to 4,000 words for collective volumes.
 Likewise, both articles and reviews must adhere to the following style guidelines:

 1. Manuscript formatting